ankit-rathi/ankit-rathi.github.io/_posts/2026-04-20-Same-Reality-Different-Narratives.md

 layout: post
 description: How incentives shape what Big Tech and banks say about AI
 categories: [post]
-title: Same Reality, Different Narratives
+title: Same Reality Different Narratives
 ---

 > How incentives shape what Big Tech and banks say about AI